 - Asking for more time because they are still collecting information and evidence to build their case.

 If it seems like a truck company is purposely ignoring you or trying to delay some type of resolution—they probably are.
-You likely do not have experience dealing with what happens in the aftermath of a truck crash, but you do have common sense and that gut feeling when things don't seem right.
-Do not let these people take advantage of you—call the Hart Law Firm to help put a stop to their nonsense, get the compensation you deserve, and move on with your life.
-From our Colleyville office, we’re conveniently located near both Dallas and Fort Worth, and we represent the injured victims of truck crashes throughout Texas.
+You likely do not have experience dealing with what happens in the aftermath of a truck accident, but you do have common sense and that gut feeling when things don't seem right.